rmrt1n/advent-of-code/writeups/day11.md

 }
 ```

-This is how lanternfish algorithms usually look like.
-For every evolved stone, we add the count of the previous stone to it.
-We keep doing this until the number of blinks is reached.
-Like in day seven, we can get number of digits of a stone by getting its log10 added by one.
-To get the left side of the stone, we divide it with $10^{n / 2}$ and to get the right side we get the remainder of the division.

-And that's day 11 solved.
-The part one code is just a thin wrapper over this function:
+The part one code is just a simple wrapper that calls this function with 25 blinks:

 ```zig
 fn part1(self: Self) !u64 {